Welcome to Allyson Park

 - The Golf Club at Ballantyne – The Golf Club at Ballantyne is just five minutes north of the neighborhood, and it is open to the public year-round.
 The par 71, 6,740-yard course also features a driving range, putting green, and pro shop.

 - Carowinds – Carowinds is the most exciting amusement park in the Carolinas, and it just happens to be about 13 miles from Allyson Park.
-Enjoy thrill rides and family rides, live entertainment, a water park, Planet Snoopy, a Dinosaurs Alive exhibit, food, and much more.
+Enjoy thrill rides and family rides, live entertainment, a water park, Planet Snoopy, food, and much more.

 Real Estate Information